Self Neglect and Adult Safeguarding

 Monday 25 September 2017

 De Vere West One Conference Centre, London

 Follow this event on Twitter #selfneglect

-The Government recently announced on March 11th 2016 the new Safeguarding Statutory Guidance -Self neglect covers a wide range of behaviour neglecting to care for one"s personal hygiene, health or surroundings and includes behaviour such as hoarding.
+The conference will look at self neglect under the Care Act 2014, when the Act came in to effect in April 2015 self-neglect was included as a safeguarding issue for the first time.
+The need to protect people from abuse and neglect is a key element of the Care Act.
+The 2016 Safeguarding Statutory Guidance stated that “Self neglect covers a wide range of behaviour neglecting to care for one’s personal hygiene, health or surroundings and includes behaviour such as hoarding.
 It should be noted that self-neglect may not prompt a section 42 enquiry.
 An assessment should be made on a case by case basis.
-A decision on whether a response is required under safeguarding will depend on the adult"s ability to protect themselves by controlling their own behaviour.
+A decision on whether a response is required under safeguarding will depend on the adult’s ability to protect themselves by controlling their own behaviour.
 There may come a point when they are no longer able to do this, without external support.”
-Care and support statutory guidance, Department of Health, 11th March 2016
+Care and Support Statutory Guidance, Department of Health, 11th March 2016

 Also of interest